Michelin restaurants in Edinburgh: ultimate guide

 Eleanore Edinburgh

 Do you want to find the finest places to eat in the Scottish capital?
-Then this ultimate guide to Michelin restaurants in Edinburgh is for you.
-This is the hot-list, including all the city eateries that are Michelin starred or Michelin recommended.
+I don’t blame you!
+Luckily, my ultimate guide to Michelin restaurants in Edinburgh is here to help you seek out the very best spots.

 Options range from a down-to-earth celebrity chef’s gastropub to the fine dining restaurant in Scotland’s most famous hotel.
 Or discover laid-back eateries in Leith, Stockbridge and other smart Edinburgh suburbs.

-Whether you want to dine while enjoying panoramic city views, opt for a local seafood feast or grab a bite to eat before sampling the Grassmarket’s legendary nightlife.
-Read on to find the perfect Edinburgh restaurant for your next date night.
+Whether you want to dine while enjoying panoramic city views, opt for a local seafood feast or grab a bite to eat before sampling the Grassmarket’s legendary nightlife, I’ve got you covered.

 1. Condita